okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-intro/index.md

 ### Embedded authentication sample apps

-The embedded authentication sample apps demonstrate how to embed the Okta Sign-In Widget in an app as a package dependency.
+The embedded authentication sample apps demonstrate how to embed authentication in an app with Okta package dependencies.
 Okta provides two embedded identity solutions:

 **Embedded SDK only**: A highly customizable solution that provides native language support for a variety of identity use cases.
 Choose the embedded SDK when you want to build out your identity solution that includes the ability to: